tyler-frazier/evolving_solutions/README.md

   - <a href = "https://www.gadm.org"> GADM</a>
   - <a href = "https://maps.elie.ucl.ac.be/CCI/viewer/"> ESACCI-LC</a>

-- Thursday: open discussion; continue Assignment 1 (push)
+- Thursday: open discussion; continue Assignment 1
   - <a href = "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5283062/"> High resolution global gridded data for use in population studies</a> (Lloyd, Sorichetta & Tatem)
   - <a href = "https://www.openstreetmap.org/"> OSM</a>
   - <a href = "https://ciesin.columbia.edu/data/hrsl/"> CIESN-HRSL</a>